polymurph/HW-Versioning-Rule-Book/README.md

 ### Major

-Form fir and function change
+Form, fit and function change
 Any change which has compatibility changes with firmware and hardware Any changes which change the Basic interfacing Mechanics
 -	removing or moving mounting holes